Emil KowalskiDesign Engineer

 Feedback

-The form at the bottom of each lesson.
+Feedback form with a text box and 'Send Feedback' button.
+It is rendered at the bottom of each lesson.

 I also made a very simple Next.js app to render the feedback as the Supabase UI is quite cramped, especially on mobile.